comprna/R2Dtool/README.md

     -g, --gtf <annotation>: Path to gene structure annotation in GTF format.

 Options:
-    -H, --header: Indicates the input file has a header, which will be preserved in the output (default: false).
-    -o, --output <OUTPUT>: Path to output file.
-If not specified, results will be printed to STDOUT.
+    -H, --header: Indicates the input file has a header, which will be preserved in the output [Default: False] -o, --output <OUTPUT>: Path to output file [Default: STDOUT]

 ```
 - Liftover prepends 6 columns to the input file, containing the genome coordinates of the transcript features in BED format